 Completed confirmations of Applicant authority may be valid for the issuance of multiple certificates over time.
 In all cases, the confirmation must have been initiated within the time period specified in Section 4.2.1, prior to certificate issuance.
-For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.
+For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, Affiliate or the Applicant as an individual Natural Person.

-HARICA shall maintain a record of which domain validation method was used to validate each domain, including the relevant Baseline Requirements version number applicable.
+HARICA shall maintain a record of which domain validation method was used to validate each domain, including the relevant CA/B Forum Baseline Requirements version number applicable.